Mary Sidney Douglas

 Last Edited=5 Mar 2006

-Mary Scrope was born on 15 June 1713.2 She was the daughter of Gervase Scrope and Elizabeth Cresswell.1,2 She married, firstly, Francis Scott, 2nd Earl of Delorain, son of Maj.-Gen. Sir Henry Scott, 1st Earl of Delorain and Ann Duncombe, on 6 July 1737 at Cockerington, Lincolnshire, England.2 She married, secondly, Thomas Vivian after 1739.2 She died on 11 March 1767 at age 53 at Lincoln, Lincolnshire, England.2 She was buried at St. Mary Magdalene Church, Lincoln, Lincolnshire, England.2
+Mary Scrope was born on 15 June 1713.2 She was the daughter of Gervase Scrope and Elizabeth Cresswell.1,2 She married, firstly, Francis Scott, 2nd Earl of Delorain, son of Maj.-Gen. Henry Scott, 1st Earl of Delorain and Ann Duncombe, on 6 July 1737 at Cockerington, Lincolnshire, EnglandG.2 She married, secondly, Thomas Vivian after 1739.2 She died on 11 March 1767 at age 53 at Lincoln, Lincolnshire, EnglandG.2 She was buried at St. Mary Magdalene Church, Lincoln, Lincolnshire, EnglandG.2

-As a result of her marriage, Mary Scrope was styled as Countess of Delorain on 6 July 1737.
 From 6 July 1737, her married name became Scott.
+After her marriage, Mary Scrope was styled as Countess of Delorain on 6 July 1737.
 From after 1739, her married name became Vivian.2

 Child of Mary Scrope and Thomas Vivian